OSGeo/PROJ/docs/source/contributing.rst

 Files in which projections are implemented are prefixed with an upper-case ``PJ_`` and most other files are prefixed with lower-case ``pj_``.
-Some file deviate from this pattern, most of them dates back to the very early releases of PROJ.4.
+Some file deviate from this pattern, most of them dates back to the very early releases of PROJ.
 New contributions should follow the pj-prefix pattern.
 Unless there are obvious reasons not to.

 Legalese
 ~~~~~~~~

 Commiters are the front line gatekeepers to keep the code base clear of
 improperly contributed code.
-It is important to the PROJ.4 users,
+It is important to the PROJ users,
 developers and the OSGeo foundation to avoid contributing any code to
 the project without it being clearly licensed under the project license.